davidleonstr/Qurderer/README.md

     - @Qurderer.Screen: Marks a class as a screen and associates it with a name.
     - @Qurderer.Window: Marks a class as a window, configuring its properties like name, title, and size.

-Example usage:
-    - `@MainWindow, @Screen, @Window`
-    - Each screen in the app is decorated with the `@Qurderer.Screen('name')` decorator.
-    - The main window (`MyApp`) is configured with a title and other properties using `@Qurderer.MainWindow`.
-    - Screens are navigated using `parent.setScreen('screen_name')`, and session data is accessed and modified using `self.sessionStorage`.

-Usage example for running the application:
-    - To run the application, execute this script with `python main.py`.
-The `MyApp` class is initialized and shown on the screen.
-"""

-"""
-This module defines a decorator that can be used to create a main window with support for multiple screens and window management.

-The MainWindow decorator allows for setting a window title, geometry, and icon.
-It provides functionality to manage a stack of screens, add new screens, and create and manage separate windows for each screen.

-Functions provided:
-    - addScreen: Adds a screen widget to the stacked widget.
-    - setScreen: Sets the current screen displayed in the main window.
-    - createWindow: Creates a new window for a screen.
-    - setWindow: Brings a specific window to the front and activates it.
-    - goBack: Navigates to the previous screen in the screen history.
-    - closeWindow: Closes a specified window.
 """

 import Qurderer